IbrahimGomaa10/IbrahimGomaa10/README.md

 💥Interested in JavaScript & ReactJs opportunities💥
 ---------------------------------------

-Front-End Developer with a proven ability to collaborate effectively with senior developers while spending extra time to be mentored.
-Enjoy working closely with team members to ensure workloads are effectively redirected to bottlenecks and personally picking up the slack when necessary.
-With a passion for both personal growth and for software development, I attended a 1000+ hour coding bootcamp to learn new languages while sharpening existing skills.
-Ready to apply my passion for coding to a talented engineering team to develop quality solutions.
+A budding front-end developer specializing in React, a popular JavaScript library for building user interfaces.
+Armed with a solid understanding of HTML, CSS, and JavaScript, this individual is enthusiastic about creating dynamic and responsive web applications.
+Proficient in leveraging React's component-based architecture, they collaborate closely with design teams and back-end developers to implement engaging user interfaces.
+Eager to enhance their skills in state management, component lifecycle, and React ecosystem tools, this developer is committed to staying abreast of React best practices.
+With a passion for crafting efficient and modular code, they aspire to contribute to the creation of cutting-edge, high-performance web applications.
 * 🌍  I'm based in Cairo, Egypt
 * ✉️  You can contact me at [ibrahim.gomaa1013@gmail.com](mailto:ibrahim.gomaa1013@gmail.com)
 * 🧠  I'm learning React / Redux and Typescript